ConnorAndersonLarson/romcom/README.md

 #### Switching Views ####
   * Make buttons function so the proper items become hidden/unhidden depending on the button being pressed.
 ##### How it Works #####
+	* Create event listeners for all buttons on page.
+	* Identify the various elements necessary for a proper page transition.
+	* Create three functions (goHome, changeToSavedCovers, changeToMakeNewCover) that alter elements specific to those pages.
+	* Create a final function that is called by the three previous functions (changePage).
+This function changes elements whose changes are shared by other button presses.
+These element changes are placed in if statements with with logical OR operators to decide what actions to make based on what button is pressed.

 #### Creating a Cover ####